HTC under pressure to find partner after first quarterly loss

-But where Nokia Oyj NOK1V.HE has fallen into the arms of Microsoft Corp (MSFT.O) and Blackberry Ltd (BB.TO) is now in play with one disclosed offer and another being considered, HTC has stuck to its guns that it is not for sale despite what analysts call an increasingly bleak outlook.
+But where Nokia Oyj has fallen into the arms of Microsoft Corp and Blackberry Ltd is now in play with one disclosed offer and another being considered, HTC has stuck to its guns that it is not for sale despite what analysts call an increasingly bleak outlook.

 "Fundamentally there are a lot of things that need to be fixed," said Laura Chen at BNP Paribas, adding that HTC needed to work on marketing, supply chain management and streaming its product line.
 "No sign of recovery anytime soon."

 HTC's troubles have pushed its shares down some 55 percent for the year to date and sparked calls for the company to consider a radical overhaul.
-A JPMorgan note in July called for the company to look at merging with China's Huawei Technologies Co Ltd HWT.UL.
+A JPMorgan note in July called for the company to look at merging with China's Huawei Technologies Co Ltd.

 Huawei has since said it is not planning to acquire another smartphone maker to grow its market share.